elasticpath/elasticpath-dev/apps/self-managed-composer/self-managed/composer/builder/integrations/overview.md

 Integrations can be assigned a "category" for easy sorting and filtering.
 For example, you might have a dozen "ERP" integrations, a few "Inventory Management" integrations, etc.
-Assigning each integration a category allows your team, as well as your customers in the [Integration Hub](/self-managed/composer/integration-hub/integrations-hub) to view integrations sorted by category.

 You can set a category for an integration by clicking the **DETAILS** dropdown button on the top-left of the integration designer: